Still awaiting its day in court but Musicologize knows the arguments and has already reached judgment.

 The notes in an Gm chord are...
 G Bb D. The notes in a Eb/G chord are...
 G Bb Eb.

-The expert opines (I’m paraphrasing as best I can for succinctness): First, that sometimes in music a bass note of a chord has so much harmonic function CLOUT that the other notes are to some degree rendered irrelevant.
+Further, they will argue, sometimes in music a bass note of a chord has so much harmonic function CLOUT that the other notes are of lesser relevance.
 In other words, the “G’ in the bass in both songs is far more important than the other notes accompanying it.
-Second, that Eb and D by virtue of being immediately adjacent notes only a half-step apart sound interchangeable.
-Third, he says if G is in the bass and is reinforced with a G in the melody, you’ll imagine you’re hearing “iii” even if you’re not.
-He explains that in the overtone series, when you play ^3, one of the more prominent overtones is ^7.
-He offers that in “The Weight” by The Band, when Levon Helm sings the first line and lands on the word “Nazareth,” the listener might imagine they hear “iii” in the accompaniment even if “I/^3″ is what’s actually played.
+And the different notes Eb and D by virtue of being immediately adjacent notes only a half-step apart sound very alike?
+And the plaintiff argues that if G is in the bass and is reinforced with a G in the melody, you’ll possibly imagine you’re hearing “iii” even if you’re not because of the overtone series.
+When you play G, one of the more prominent overtones is D. He offers that in “The Weight” by The Band, when Levon Helm sings the first line and lands on the word “Nazareth,” the listener might imagine they hear “iii” in the accompaniment even if “I/^3″ is what’s actually played.
 Then he cites the Commodores’ “Easy” as well.
 He makes the correct observation that ^3 is both in the bass and vocal of the words “Nazareth” and the second syllable of “Easy.”
 Wanna hear those?

 Let’s evaluate.
 I would agree that the bass note is sometimes the most persuasive, but it depends upon the functional strength of the accompanying notes, case by case.
 I’ll give a case in a moment where the accompanying notes are super persuasive and not easily overwhelmed.